tomeichlersmith/hps-prod/README.md

 if you desire.

 ## Examples
-I've gotten this _almost_ working at UMN and completely working at SLAC.
+I've gotten this working at UMN and SLAC.

 ### SLAC
 Since SDF has a distributed filesystem that we can read/write to,